Do the holidays increase your risk for a heart attack?

 - The most fatal day for heart attacks was on Christmas Day.
 December 26 was the second most fatal day and New Year’s Day came in third.

 - Interestingly, this pattern also occurred with non-cardiovascular deaths.

-“We have learned from several observational studies in the past, including the large SWEDEHEART registry published in 2018, that Christmas/New Year’s holidays were associated with higher risk of heart attacks, especially in more vulnerable, older patients who had other cardiovascular risk factors such as diabetes or known history of coronary artery disease,” says Dr. Patrycja Galazka, a cardiologist with Aurora Health Care based in Milwaukee.
+“We have learned from several observational studies in the past, including the large SWEDEHEART registry published in 2018, that Christmas/New Year’s holidays were associated with a higher risk of heart attacks, especially in more vulnerable, older patients who had other cardiovascular risk factors such as diabetes or known history of coronary artery disease,” says Dr. Patrycja Galazka, a cardiologist with Aurora Health Care.